core-wg/senml-spec/draft-ietf-core-senml.md

 Content-Type (ct=) link attribute (which is defined for the Link Format in Section 7.2.1 of {{RFC7252}}).

+## Sensor Streaming Measurement Lists (SensML) {#sec-sensml}

+In some usage scenarios of SenML, the implementations MAY store or transmit SenML in a stream-like fashion, where data is collected over time and continuously added to the object.
+This mode of operation is optional, but systems or protocols using SenML in this fashion MUST specify that they are doing this.
+SenML defines separate media types to indicate Sensor Streaming Measurement Lists (SensML) for this usage (see {{sec-sensml-json}}).
+In this situation, the SensML stream can be sent and received in a partial fashion, i.e., a measurement entry can be read as soon as the SenML Record is received and does not have to wait for the full SensML Stream to be complete.

 ## Configuration and Actuation usage

 SenML can also be used for configuring parameters and controlling